qbradq/sharduo/README.md

 This is a list of known tasks that must be completed before the server may be opened to outside connections.

+* Evaluate all TODO tags remaining in the source code, create tasks for them and assign them to milestones
+* Create homepage site and service
+* Make client available for download somehow
 * ~~Removal of stale NetStates in the game service goroutine~~
 * ~~Removal of stale connections in the login service goroutine~~
 * ~~Integration of the game service into a single self-managed structure~~
 * ~~Do not allow items within the bank box to be used unless the bank box is open~~
 * ~~Proper coordinate wrapping in game.Map.getChunksInBounds()~~
-* Evaluate all TODO tags remaining in the source code, create tasks for them and assign them to milestones
-* Make client available for download somehow
-* Create homepage site and service
-* Make number of marshal goroutines configurable
-* Automatically archive and clean old save files

 ### Miscellaneous Issues ###
 This is a list of known issues that do not need to be resolved before the next milestone but do need to be resolved sometime.

-* ~~Save system re-write~~
 * Reduce allocations for map query operations
 * Reduce or remove golang map usage in performance-critical areas
 * Proper coordinate wrapping in uo.Location.XYDistance()
 * Wrapped overworld
+* ~~Save system re-write~~

 ## Feature Packages ##
-Below are tasks that need to be completed to fully implement other feature verticals.
+Below are feature verticals that I want to implement next in priority order.

+* Tinkering
+  * GUMP support
+  * Crafting GUMP
+  * Crafting system
+    * Resource consumption function
+    * Item creation
+    * Normal, exceptional, and inferior quality
+  * Tinkered item crafting
-### Blacksmithing ###
+* Blacksmithing
+  * Blacksmithing item crafting
+* Lumberjacking
+  * Wood resources
+  * Lumberjacking skill
+* Carpentry
+  * Carpentry item crafting

 # Shard Administration Advice #
 The ShardUO software and the creative content within were developed to host a